turingschool/curriculum/tutorials/internal_testing/rspec_practices.markdown

 end
 ```

 ### Class Methods

-A common RSpec convention is to proceed class methods with a period (.) to represent that the test is exercising the method on the class of the object.
+Similarly, when testing class methods we'll prefix the name with a period (`.`):

 ```ruby
 class Client